Texas State Bobcats (6-3) at Louisiana Ragin' Cajuns (6-1)

 The Line: Louisiana Ragin' Cajuns -3 -- Over/Under: 138 Click to Get Latest Betting Odds

-The Texas State Bobcats and the Louisiana Ragin’ Cajuns meet Saturday in college basketball action from the Cajundome.
+The Texas State Bobcats and the Louisiana Ragin’ Cajuns meet in Sun Belt conference college basketball action from the Cajundome on Friday night.